-William is also a member of the Board of SKOP (the National Platform of Maltese Development NGOs – VO/0366) between 2007 and 2017.
-He is a member of the Maltese AidWatch working group and of the Development Education and Awareness Raising working group.
+William was a member of the Board of SKOP (the National Platform of Maltese Development NGOs – VO/0366) between 2007 and 2017.
+He is a member of the Maltese AidWatch working group and helped set up the Development Education and Awareness Raising working group.
 He represents SKOP in CONCORD structures, particularly in advocacy and monitoring of international aid for sustainable development.

 Michael has been involved in different development NGOs since 1983 and has participated in various activities and campaigns, occupying different roles along the years.
 His main interests are advocacy work in relation to development policy, as well as capacity building.
 He has represented Kopin in seminars and meetings both locally and on a European level, and has experience in a number of development cooperation initiatives.
 He is Kopin’s liaison officer with Eurostep and Social Watch.
 He is also the coordinator of SKOP’s AidWatch Working Group.

 Her main research interests primarily lie in the migration-human rights nexus.
 She has mainly used ethnography as a method in the larger projects, other forms of qualitative methods and policy analysis for shorter projects.
 Daniela has published on irregular migration, deportation, human rights, EU migration policies, EU border policies. although she has also produced work in other fields notably citizenship, children’s rights and social policy.
 Her work has been published internationally in academic journals and books.
 Daniela has volunteered for many years with different non-governmental organisations in the field of justice, human rights and migration with local, national and global interests.